 Welcome to my review!
 This will certainly not be spoiler free.
 There is also a great chance that the grammar may not be perfect, too many feels, too many feels…so without any further ado, lets get to it!

 Firstly, hats off to SJM for a brilliant representation of PTSD and associated the consequences of what precious Feyre experienced whilst under the mountain under Amarantha’s control.
 And this brings me onto the Prythian renowned Tamlin.
 Man, if anyone can make me hate a character it is obviously Sarah J Mass.
 His character is so brilliantly written in the sense that his actions and how he treated Feyre can be tracked back to ACOTAR.
-I think the cherry on the top was when she was constantly vomiting due to nightmares and the wonderful Tamlin decided to just ignore that, keeping her in the Spring Court for nothing but her power and sex.
+I think the cherry on the top was when she was constantly vomiting due to nightmares and the wonderful Tamlin decided to just ignore that, keeping her in the Spring Court for nothing but her power and his own personal belonging.
 I really don’t want to focus on the Spring Court section of the book or Tamlin, but I definitely think Ianthe’s character needs to be talked about.
 Firstly, I can’t put it into words to how much I hate her.
 Not even for the red petals she used for the ‘wedding’ but how she took advantage of many of the characters.
 I’d 100% class this as rape.
 It is so important that this is mentioned and addressed in a novel, especially by someone as influential as SJM is.
-If that bitch Ianthe has done anything to Lucien, I swear…

 Then the best thing that could ever happen, happened.
 That’s right.
 Rhysand.
 If you didn’t quite catch that, RHYSAND.
 AKA, the most,